Suunto Spartan Sport Wrist HR Baro Preview

 Generally the SPARTAN SPORT+TRAINER devices have been AWESOME in my experience with GPS.
 And I mean GPS and NOT GPS+GLONASS.
 Generally I’m not impressed by GLONASS.

 I’ve specifically re-tested the BARO just because I had variable results with the 3x SPARTAN SPORTs when compared 2x SPARTAN ULTRAs.
-In my experience not all SPARTANs are made equal…
+In my experience, not all SPARTANs are made equal…

 To cut a long story short; the BARO performed excellently in my standard test and is up there with the very best.
-You can click on the image to the right but it probably won’t tell you too much 😉 so here is a link to my GPS Test methodology & analysis (link to: the5krunner.com).
+You can look at the image to the right but it probably won’t tell you too much 😉 so here is a link to my GPS Test methodology & analysis (link to: the5krunner.com).
 There are also all the source files there if you want to perform your own analyses. oh yes, anda league table as well in the spreadsheet.
 Suunto does very well.

 I will stress that my overall opinion of GPS accuracy is not simply formed by one or two repeated tests over the same route.
 I use my normal training experiences too.
 The standard test IS a hard one and acts as a sense check.
 So far I’ve seen nothing unusual with GPS only.